yjy2001230/MDSF-Net/README.md

 # MDSF-Net

-PyTorch implementation of MSSA-Net for medical image segmentation.
+PyTorch implementation of MDSF-Net for medical image segmentation.

 This repository contains training and evaluation code for two public benchmarks:
 Synapse (multi-organ CT) and ACDC (cardiac MRI).
 The scripts follow a slice-wise